mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 ## Introduction

-Now that you have QGIS installed and configured, it's time to put it to work!
 This lab introduces you to the QGIS interface through a hands-on tree crown annotation project.
 You'll learn essential QGIS skills while creating valuable training data by digitizing individual tree crowns from high-resolution aerial imagery.

 **What you'll be doing:**
 You'll use Google Earth Engine to create temporary XYZ tile URLs for high-resolution NAIP (National Agriculture Imagery Program) imagery from before and after five major 2020 California fires.
 You will add those tile URLs to QGIS, organize them into prefire and postfire layer groups, randomly select 20 candidate grid cells, inspect them in the imagery, and label trees in both postfire and prefire imagery for the first 4 cells that contain forest cover without structures, roads, or other human-built infrastructure.
 After the required 4 cells, you may continue labeling additional suitable cells for extra credit.